davidjeanwinkel/DCEMRI/README.md

 library(DMwR)
 ```

 This is the README file for the experiment.
+This is the Session Info for the Experiment:

 ``` r
 sessionInfo()